Siege of Ngatapa: Background

 From 1843 to 1872, there were a series of conflicts in New Zealand between some local Māori people on one side, and British imperial and colonial forces and their Māori allies on the other.
 These clashes are collectively termed the New Zealand Wars.
 While some of the wars of this period were as a result of land confiscations or clashes with the Māori King Movement, many of the later conflicts were due to the rise of prophetic Māori leaders and religious movements which threatened the autonomy of the government.
 These movements also subverted tribalism so often were met with hostility by the leaders of many iwi (tribes) as well.
 Te Kooti's War was the last of these later wars, and marked the final field engagements of the New Zealand Wars.

 The earliest conflicts of the New Zealand Wars saw Māori warriors using muskets in addition to their traditional weapons, such as striking staffs—or taiaha—and war clubs—or mere.
 By the time of Te Kooti's War, they were equipped with modern Snider–Enfield rifles; either captured in battle or purchased from arms dealers.
-They still retained their close combat weapons and were also were known to use shotguns.
+They still retained their close combat weapons and were also known to use shotguns.
 Their opponents also used Snider-Enfield rifles but could rely on more reliable and robust supplies of ammunition compared to the Māori, who would have to rely on what they captured or scavenged.

 Te Kooti was a Māori warrior of the Rongowhakaata iwi who in 1865 had fought on the side of the New Zealand government against the Pai Mārire religious movement during the siege of Waerenga-a-Hika in Poverty Bay.
 Afterwards, already regarded as a troublemaker by the settlers in the region and some local Māori, he was arrested by the local magistrate and militia commander, Captain Reginald Biggs, on the grounds of being a spy; communications between Te Kooti and a Pai Mārire leader, supposedly arranging an ambush of local militia, had been intercepted.
 In March 1866 he was exiled without a trial to the Chatham Islands along with 200 Pai Mārire warriors and their families.
 While there he developed his own religion, Ringatū.
 In 1868, he and his followers escaped from captivity and, now armed with weapons secured from the vessel they had commandeered to effect their escape, landed back at Poverty Bay in July.